b-lukaszuk/clang_luzne_zadanka/book1/ch02/README.md

 ## Task 1

-Original task number: 2.1 b and e
+Original exercise number: 2.1 b and e

 [...] write a program that creates variables `day`, `month` and `year` and